-Like the Nikon D3200 below it in the Nikon SLR range, and the Nikon D7100 above it, the D5200 has a CMOS sensor with 24 million pixels.
-However, some may be surprised to learn that the Nikon D5200 doesn't have exactly the same sensor as the Nikon D3200.
+Like the Nikon D5300 that replaces it, the Nikon D3300 below it in the Nikon SLR range and the Nikon D7100 above it, the D5200 has a CMOS sensor with 24 million pixels.
+However, some may be surprised to learn that Nikon doesn't use exactly the same sensor in these camera.

-The Nikon D5200 uses a new 24.1 effective megapixel sensor that has not been seen elsewhere and, according to Nikon, we can expect the new device to have a more extensive dynamic range.
+The Nikon D5200 uses a 24.1 effective megapixel sensor that has not been seen elsewhere.

 Features-wise the Nikon D5200 is a blend of the Nikon D3200, Nikon D5100, D7000 and D7100, since it has the same pixel count as the Nikon D3200 and D7100, albeit with a different sensor.
 It also has an articulating screen like the Nikon D5100 and the same metering and AF systems as the Nikon D7000.